Loading…

 | 11:45 | Lunch / end of the morning ceremony |

-The evening focuses on celebration and production — more flexible, but still runs late if over-packed.
-A sample for a Chinese banquet / buffet:
+The evening is all about celebration and production — more flexible, but it'll still run late if over-packed.
+Here's a sample for a Chinese banquet or buffet:

 | Time | Activity |